maplibre/maplibre.github.io/content/news/2024-11-12-team-updates/index.md

 ---
-title: "Team update and ongoing commitment to the community"
+title: "Team update and our ongoing commitment to the community"
 date: "2024-11-12"
 categories: ["announcements"]
 authors: [board]